PyO3/pyo3/guide/src/getting_started.md

 ## Running code

-After this you can setup rust code to be available in python as such:
+After this you can setup rust code to be available in python as below; for example, you can place this code in `src/lib.rs`

 ```rust
 use pyo3::prelude::*;